 - ADL’s engagement with leaders in Christian denominations helps us mobilize forces within the mainline Protestant churches to fight divestment and other efforts to denigrate Israel.

 - ADL’s deep relationships with diverse communities and progressive groups enable us to be heard by those most susceptible to BDS, and to work to develop a constructive and fair-minded approach to Israel and the conflict.

 2. Monitoring Anti-Israel Groups

 ADL actively monitors the BDS campaign.
-Students for Justice in Palestine, Jewish Voices for Peace, American Muslims for Palestinian, are among the groups promoting, funding, training and implementing BDS action on campuses, boardrooms, municipalities, churches.
+Students for Justice in Palestine, Jewish Voice for Peace, American Muslims for Palestine, are among the groups promoting, funding, training and implementing BDS action on campuses, boardrooms, municipalities, churches.
 They are also behind campaigns demanding entertainers, retailers, academics and others boycott Israel.
 ADL shares information on these groups with those being targeted, and provides assistance and support to counter these campaigns.

 3. Educating and Empowering

 ADL educates and empowers students, campus administrators and campus law enforcement to deal with BDS and other anti-Israel activities, and enact best practices.

 - We train Jewish students on how to recognize and respond to anti-Israelism, anti-Zionism and anti-Semitism.